jmcnamara/mdbook_rust_xlsxwriter/src/examples/autofilter.md

-# Adding Autofilters
+# Autofilters: Add an autofilter to a worksheet

-An example of how to create autofilters with the rust_xlsxwriter library..
+An example of how to create autofilters with the `rust_xlsxwriter`library..

 An autofilter is a way of adding drop down lists to the headers of a 2D range of worksheet data.
 This allows users to filter the data based on simple criteria so